 Check your medication

-Now is also the perfect time to check you have enough medication for your trip.
-If you don't, you still have time to contact your doctor and get it re-ordered.
+Before you leave, please check you have enough medication for your road trip.
 If you take large amounts of medication overseas, make sure you have a letter explaining what it is and why you need it.